GouravRDutta/RecoFACE/README.md

 ## File Structure

 RecoFACE(folder)-\
-	facedata(folder) - folder which contain all the pictures captured through webcam\
+--------facedata(folder) - folder which contain all the pictures captured through webcam\
-	facetrainer(folder) -\
+--------facetrainer(folder) -\
-  		names.csv - CSV file which contains the names of the person for which model is trained.\
+----------------names.csv - CSV file which contains the names of the person for which model is trained.\
-  		trainer.yml - contains trained data\
+----------------trainer.yml - contains trained data\
-	Face-Recognition(real-time).ipynb - Jupyter notebook python file containing code.
+--------Face-Recognition(real-time).ipynb - Jupyter notebook python file containing code.

 ## HOW TO USE